-Italian Green Beans with Tomatoes is PROOF that a delicious and healthy side dish doesn’t need to be complicated!
-It’s an easy recipe to spice up green beans!
+Italian Green Beans with Tomatoes are PROOF that a delicious and healthy side dish doesn’t need to be complicated!
+It’s an easy recipe that spices up green beans with very little effort!

 Do you spend so much time on the main course that the sides are often thrown together at the last minute or (gasp) forgotten?

-Well, I have a plan for green bean lovers that doesn’t require much forethought but still allows a more complex taste by combining fresh green beans and tomatoes!
+Well, I have a plan for green bean lovers that doesn’t require much forethought but still allows a deliciously complex taste.

 If you’re having fresh green beans tonight, get some water boiling right away!
 Hop down to the end of the post for the recipe and more ideas to spice up green beans!
 Or, check out some of the frequently asked questions below.